Registration and Course Information

 Independent Studies, Internships, and Tutorials

 In addition to regular classroom or laboratory instruction, more specialized or individual kinds of study are offered in the form of independent studies, internships, or tutorials.
 The maximum number of credits earned through internship may not exceed 12, whether attained in a full-semester program or in smaller units during different semesters.
 Students who wish to enroll for this kind of credit should consult the appropriate school guidelines (available through their dean’s office).
 Also, they should check the academic program information of the school in which the credit would be awarded to see whether there are any specific guidelines mandated by the school.
-Transfer credit is not accepted for these experiences.
+While transfer credit for these experiences is not generally accepted, students may consult with the Dean's office in their school for additional information.

 Period for Add/Drop